 If you choose film, then you have a further question of black and white or color.
 Film photography presents one option for capturing ultraviolet photography, and that is using a filter.

-And that’s it.
-Apart from a camera, filter and/or lenses, you’re ready to go.
+And that’s it!
+Apart from a camera, filter, and/or lenses, you’re ready to go.

-This is where I tell you that you can manipulate your pictures digitally to resemble UV photography.
+You can manipulate your pictures digitally to resemble UV photography.
 But, there’s nothing like doing UV photography for real.